pingidentity/terraform-provider-pingdirectory/README.md

 `go mod tidy`

 ## Preparing your Terraform environment for running locally-built providers
 By default Terraform will attempt to pull providers from remote registries.
-Update the `~/.terraformrc` file to allow using this POC provider locally.
+Update the `~/.terraformrc` file to allow using this provider locally.

 First, find the GOBIN path where Go installs your binaries.
 Your path may vary depending on how your Go environment variables are configured.
 ```